alla0810/lab4_cloud/1_build_cloud/createThings/README.md

 # Create AWS IoT Thing using python and boto3

-This project will create things on AWS IoT platform using boto3 and python and download the certificates.
+This project will create things on AWS IoT platform using boto3 and download the certificates.

 ## Requirements